Australian Dietetics Council (ADC)

 - Support corporate governance principles and enable greater accountability

-- Link across other related DAA councils and committees, such as the Dietetic Credentialing Council (DCC).
+- Link across other related DA councils and committees, such as the Dietetic Credentialing Council (DCC).

 Composition of ADC

 The ADC comprises nine members appointed by the Board for a two year term.
 Of the nine members there are three senior academic dietitians, three senior practitioner dietitians and three external members.

 Senior Academic Dietetic Members

 Claire Palermo joined the ADC in 2018 as an academic member and is serving her first term.
 She is a Fellow of the Dietitians Australia and has over 20 years of experience as a Dietitian.
 Claire has been an academic since 2004 and graduated over 700 students into the profession.
 Claire is an Associate Professor in the Department of Nutrition, Dietetics and Food and Deputy Director of the Monash Centre for Scholarship in Health Education.
 Claire has been awarded a national teaching citation (2016) and teaching excellence award (2017) and a national office for learning and teaching fellowship (2014).
 Claire is an active member of the profession and served on the board of directors from 2007 to 2011.
 Claire has forged a research career in competency-based assessment and workforce development.
 She is Associate Editor (Qualitative methodology) for Nutrition & Dietetics.